NadeeshaSewwandhi/Diabetes-Prediction-project-/README.md

+# Diabetes-Prediction-project
-# Diabetes-Prediction-project-
+# Introduction
+Diabetes is a long term health complication or disease that is registered with millions of patients globally.
+It is advisable for diabetes to be detected at an early stage and managed effectively so that people who have this disease can lead healthy lifestyles.
+This project aims at designing an aid in the form of a machine learning predictor model to the possibility of diabetic occurrence in patients through the analysis of determinable, medical predictor variables.

-This project focuses on developing a machine learning model to predict the likelihood of diabetes in patients using Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI, Diabetes Pedigree Function, and Age.
+Thus, using the six described machine learning techniques, we strive to construct a stable classifier that would enable diagnosing the presence of diabetes given Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI, Diabetes Pedigree Function, and Age.
+This model may help physicians and other related healthcare providers to at least find and recognize those patients who are at the highest risk and therefore, to make proper decisions regarding their management.

+The structure of the project divided into several stages based on the sequence of operations that involve importing required libraries and data, performing exploratory data analysis, data preprocessing, training the model, and making predictions on new observations.
+Every stage is explained in detail to help the client comprehend the procedures of constructing and estimating the worth of the machine learning model.

+# How it works :
 Step 1: Importing Libraries :
 In the initial step, we import essential libraries needed for the data analysis and machine learning process. numpy is imported for handling numerical operations and array manipulations efficiently. pandas is used for data manipulation and analysis, providing data structures like DataFrame for managing datasets.
 The StandardScaler from sklearn.preprocessing is employed to standardize features by removing the mean and scaling to unit variance. train_test_split from sklearn.model_selection is utilized to split the dataset into training and testing sets, ensuring proper evaluation of the model.
 The svm module from sklearn provides the support vector machine algorithm for classification tasks, and accuracy_score from sklearn.metrics is used to evaluate the model's performance by comparing predicted values with actual values.